 Watch, smile, and be inspired!
 Then continue reading to learn about the eczema and diet connection, including the top 8 foods that trigger an itchy outbreak.
-Avoidance of these foods has a very good chance of greatly improving eczema and diet related problems in your home while you work long-term to improve the overall gut environment and immunity so these foods can potentially be reintroduced at a later time.
+Avoidance of these foods has a very good chance of greatly improving eczema and diet-related problems in your home.
+This strategy provides relief while you work long-term to improve the overall gut environment and immunity.
+Hopefully, you will be able to successfully reintroduce these foods at a later time.

 The Eczema and Diet Connection

 While there are many different triggers for eczema, food is a big one.
 Sadly, the eczema and diet connection is often overlooked for two reasons: